ljupco-todorovski/hse-moscow-ml/README.md

 ## 4: Learning from Heterogeneous Data
 * Semantic relational learning (learning from taxonomies and ontologies)
-* Propositionalization of heterogeneous information networks
+* Propositionalization of heterogeneous information networks (HINMINE in TEHmMINE)
-* HINMINE
+* Practical exercises with HINMINE

 ### Lecture Slides